self-taught-software-developers/restaurant-menu-viewer/README.md

 This project is maintained and contributed to by members of the the Self-Taught Software Developers meetup group.
 You can learn more about us and join [here](https://www.meetup.com/Philadelphia-Self-Taught-Developers-Meetup-Group/).

+## Project info and Description

+Please reference this issue from our Hacktoberfest idea repo for the project description: https://github.com/Self-Taught-Software-Developers/hacktoberfest-idea/issues/1

 ## Contributing

 Learn more about contributing, pull requests and more [here](https://github.com/Self-Taught-Software-Developers/restaurant-menu-viewer/blob/main/CONTRIBUTING.md).